-Our success was that the UN Committee took the shadow report and statements of CSOs into account during the hearing of the State party, and also made use of CSO recommendations in its concluding observations.
+Our success was that the UN Committee took the shadow report and the statements of the CSOs into account during the hearing of the State party, and also made use of the CSO recommendations in its concluding observations3.
 For example, it recommended the State party to:

-- (18) establish a centralized and comprehensive database covering all aspects of the Convention and that data is collected on the status of migrant workers (...) disaggregated by sex, age, nationality, reason for entry and departure from the country, and the type of work performed in order to effectively impact relevant policies. - (20) provide adequate financial and human resources to the Commission to enable it to effectively discharge its mandate, including dealing with complaints from migrant workers - (24a) Consider more proactive ways of systematically involving civil society and non-governmental organizations in the implementation of the Convention, including in countries of employment of Bangladeshi migrant workers and in negotiating and monitoring bilateral agreements; - (24b) Adopt the proposed Expatriates Welfare Board Act ensuring that representatives of migrant workers' associations are included on the Board, as well as the Board of the Migrant Welfare Bank.
+- (18) establish a centralized and comprehensive database covering all aspects of the Convention and collect data on the status of migrant workers (...) disaggregated by sex, age, nationality, reason for entry and departure from the country, and the type of work performed in order to effectively impact relevant policies; - (20) provide adequate financial and human resources to the Commission to enable it to effectively discharge its mandate, including dealing with complaints from migrant workers; - (24a) consider more proactive ways of systematically involving civil society and non-governmental organizations in the implementation of the Convention, including the countries of employment of Bangladeshi migrant workers and in negotiating and monitoring bilateral agreements; - (24b) adopt the proposed Expatriates Welfare Board Act ensuring that representatives of migrant workers' associations are included in the Board, as well as the Board of the Migrant Welfare Bank.